Spend $99.00 to get free shipping

 Pink Lake Salt: Mineral Rich & Full Of Kick

 We sweat.
 A lot.
-A damn lot.
-The Mount Zero Pink lake salt we use provides a sprinkling of essential electrolytes like sodium and potassium to help kick-off re-hydration, good muscle function, and cramp prevention.
-It's real salt from Australia, clean, pure, ethical and sustainably harvested.
+The Mount Zero Pink Lake Salt we use provides a sprinkling of essential electrolytes like sodium and potassium to help kick-start rehydration, support muscle function, and reduce the likelihood of cramping.
+It's real salt from Australia - clean, pure, and sustainably harvested.

 While it definitely contributes, this is nowhere near enough to replenish what you'd lose in a tough training block.
-It's here to kickstart the process and remind you to get hydrated ASAP.
+It's here to kick-start the process and remind you to get hydrated as soon as possible.

 Dive A Bit Deeper: